insanitywholesale/inherently.xyz/content/tutorials/dockerstuff.md

 #### Multi-stage golang example build

-I am going to be using [this](https://github.com/insanitywholesale/microsrv) for demonstration.
+I am going to be using [a microservice written by following a tutorial](https://github.com/insanitywholesale/microsrv) for demonstration.
 Ignore the included dockerfile, our main focus now is to understand the steps required to make images.
 After cloning the project and entering its directory, delete the included Dockerfile (it's not as correct as the one we're going to make anyway) and make an empty one.
 Just the same as before, we're going to start with a `FROM ` statement.
 ```dockerfile
 FROM golang:1.14.2
 ```